savekirk/ShortCode/README.md

 ICE App
-Android App to notify appropriate institutions in case of any emergency.
+This is an Android App that can be used to notify appropriate institutions in case of an emergency.

 #Contributors
 <ul>